Last Updated on 11/18/23 by Rose Palmer

 4 – Sail through the canal on your own – if you have your own boat.
 This is obviously not an easy or viable option for most of us, but it is possible.

-As you plan your Panama Canal cruise, you will also want to decide if you want to cruise through the original canal and locks built in 1914 or through the newer canal and locks that were completed in 2016.
-You will need to look at the specific cruise details to determine the size of the ship and which canal the ship plans to sail through.
+As I planed my Panama Canal cruise, I also needed to decide if I wanted to cruise through the original canal and locks built in 1914 or through the newer canal and locks that were completed in 2016.
+I had to look at the specific cruise details to determine the size of the ship and which canal the ship planed to sail through.

 The original canal and locks limited the size of the ship to what is now considered to be smaller cruise ships and are called PanAmax ships.
 The new Panama canal and channel can handle bigger vessels which are identified as Neo Panamax ships.